-Immediately following the oral interviews you will meet with background investigators to begin the background investigation process, if necessary.
-The estimated completion time to complete the interview and meet with background investigators is 2-3 hours.
+Immediately following the oral interviews, you will meet with background investigators to begin the background investigation process.
+The estimated time to complete the interview and meet with background investigators is 2-3 hours.
 The interviews will take place at the Bloomington Police Department, 305 S. East St., Bloomington, IL 61701.